erithobra/project-4/README.md

 Note: for these project days, the classroom will be open (and the instructors will be available for Github issues) **9am - 5pm EST**.
 Feel free to take breaks and lunch at your leisure!

-We will have a mid project check in on **November 13 at 11:00 am EST**.
+We will have a mid project check in on **March 12 at 11:00 am EST**.
 You will be expected to share your screen and show what you have done so far.
 This is done to make sure everyone is on track and instructors can raise red flags if any.

 **You get to call the shots and invent your own idea**, choosing tools that are appropriate for what you want to build.
 Pull from everything you've learned so